 Checks can be scanned using Rock's check scanning software.
-More information about setting up and using this software can be found in the next chapter.
+More information about setting up and using this software can be found in the Scanning Checks chapter below.
 Once the checks are all scanned, they must be matched to individuals and their amounts entered into the correct accounts.
 We'll discuss that next in the Matching Transactions section below.